audrasmi/RFFLSCAD/metric_screws.scad.md

 headtype    | One of "hex", "pan", "button", "round", "countersunk", "oval", "socket".
 Default: "socket" l           | length of screw, except for the head. shank       | Length of unthreaded portion of the shaft. pitch       | If given, render threads of the given pitch.
+If 0, then no threads.
 Overrides coarse argument. details     | If true model should be rendered with extra details.
 Default: false coarse      | If true, make coarse threads instead of fine threads.
 Default: true flange      | radius of flange beyond the head.
 Default: 0 (no flange)